moveii/reminder/README.md

 ```
 Copy the `reminder.p12` file in to `server/src/main/resources/keystore`.
 You have to create `keystore` manually.

+Now you're ready to build the project.

+#### Public installation (accessible via an ip address or domain)
+In this case, you have to make minor changes to the application.
+First, you need to remove the content of `server/src/main/resources/application.properties`.
+This will ensure, that the application will not try to use any local certificate.

+Second, you need to add your domain (not ip address!) to the security configuration.
+For this, navigate to `server/src/main/java/at/spengergasse/nvs/server/config/WebSecurityConfig.java` and find `         configuration.setAllowedOrigins(Collections.singletonList("https://localhost:4200"));`.
+You have to change `https://localhost:4200` to your domain.
+Otherwise, the requests will be blocked.

+Now you're ready to build the project.

 ## Deployment
+### Build the project
-Now we need to build the project.
-You need to execute `mvn clean install` in the project root folder.
+To build the project, you need to execute `mvn clean install` in the project **root folder**.
+Wait until finished.
 Now the project is build.
-Navigate into `server/target`. and find the `server.jar` (with a version number).
-If you execute this file, you start the application.
-The application is running on `https://localhost:8080`.
-Have fun!
+Navigate into `server/target` and find the `server.jar` (with a version number).

+### Execute the project
+If you execute the `server.jar`, the application will start.
+You can simply execute it with `java -jar server.jar`.
+However, if you close the session, the application will stop.
+If you don't want this behaviour, use `nohup java -jar server.jar &` instead.
+With `nohup java -jar server.jar > log.txt &` you can change the log output to a custom file (default is `nohup.out`).